 Stewart called the university’s response a bit beside the point.

 “It’s disappointing because it wasn’t even about what the [Bureau] is going to say.
 We’ve all seen the video.
 It was about: Can we be an example across the country of how to resolve things, even if you disagree, peacefully?”
 Stewart told Truthout.
 “But as is the case a lot, they’d rather fight about it to try and protect either their image or their finances.”

 Stewart said Schultz’s family is still waiting to review the investigative file from the Bureau to file a civil suit against the university.

 Meanwhile, students and activists are waiting to see if more arrests are still to come.

-Supporters of Schultz and other activists pushing to limit cops’ activity on college campuses say the administration and police’s goal is to chill dissent not only at Georgia Tech, but to send a message to other police accountability activists organizing on campuses across the nation.
+Supporters of Schultz and other activists pushing to limit cops’ activity on college campuses say the administration and police’s goal is to chill dissent not only at Georgia Tech but also to send a message to other police accountability activists organizing on campuses across the nation.
 The fate of these Atlanta students and organizers could become a litmus test for how far university authorities are willing to go under the Trump administration to quell police-related activism on campuses.